LEEDS RHINOS DEBUT: v Celtic Crusaders 18.04.08

 Kallum made his debut for England U17 against the Australian Institute of Sport as a substitute in the first test at Warrington’s Halliwell Jones Stadium.
 England were unlucky losers that night, 28-26, having led for the majority of the game however a week later Kallum, helped the young Lions restore pride with a 38-22 win at Wakefield’s Belle Vue.

-He has been a regular for the England since, featuring in five of their 2013 Rugby League World Cup games, the Four Nations in Australia in 2014 and the triumphant Series win against New Zealand in 2015.
+He has been a regular for the England squad since 2012, featuring in five of their 2013 Rugby League World Cup games and was selected for the squad for the Four Nations in 2014 and 2016.